Postage stamps and postal history of Egypt: Kingdom

 Egypt gained nominal independence from the British Empire as the Kingdom of Egypt in 1922 with Fuad I as King of Egypt.

 Republic

 Following the 1952 revolution, Egypt declared itself a republic in 1953.

-United Arab republic
+United Arab Republic

 In 1958 Egypt merged with Syria to form the United Arab Republic.
 Stamps were labeled "United Arab Republic" or more commonly UAR.
 After Syria's withdrawal from the union in 1961, Egypt retained its "United Arab Republic" name until 1971.

 Egyptian post offices in foreign countries

-Post offices in Sudan, the Turkish Empire and in East Africa were opened by the Egyptian postal administration.
-No special stamps were used just normal Egyptian stamps; so they can only be identified by the cancellation.
+Post offices in Sudan, the Ottoman Empire and in East Africa were opened by the Egyptian postal administration.
+No special stamps were used, only normal Egyptian stamps; thus, they can only be identified by the cancellation.

 Sudan

 According to records a total of 27 post offices were opened in Sudan – but cancellations are known only from 11 of these.
 Egyptian stamps were in use in Sudan between 1867 and 1897.